-Is your air conditioning coils or line frozen?
-If so this could be either an easy fix or a more difficult one that would require a licensed hvac technician that has had the proper hvac training to diagnose.
+Is your air central air conditioner freezing up?
+If so, this could be either an easy fix or a more difficult one that would require a licensed hvac technician that has had the proper hvac training to diagnose.
 I am here to educate customers and help younger technicians learn the trade better, so this should benefit those that fit into that category.

 If your air conditioning line is frozen, not only will this result in a block of ice covering your evaporator coils, preventing any air from passing through, it can really damage the heart of your system which is the compressor.